silentrob/superscriptjs.com/documentation/_scripting-content.md

 ## What is a topic

 A Topic is way to group triggers and replies together in some arbitrary, or logical way.
-There are no limit to how many topics you create, however navigating from topic to topic is done explicitly.
-You can think if a topic as a scope.
+There are no limit to how many topics you create.
+Topics have been complety redesigned after Version 0.2.0.
+SuperScript will how continue to try to find matches for your input outside of your current topic.

 <a class="doc-anchor" name="random"></a>
 ## The 'random' topic